Codecademy/docs/content/html/concepts/videos/videos.md

   - 'paths/front-end-engineer-career-path'
 ---

 Embedding **videos** within a site creates more lively and informative pages that are more attractive to visitors.
-Similar to serving images, serving video raises concerns on the impact to users due to the higher bandwidth requirements as well as the less accessible nature of the medium.
+Similar to serving images, serving video raises concerns about the impact on users due to the higher bandwidth requirements as well as the less accessible nature of the medium.

 ## Choosing a Video Codec and Format

 Unless videos are preloaded or set to automatically play, their impact on page speed should be minimal.
-However, attention should be paid to video file sizes to guarantee that the greatest numbers of users can stream them.
+However, attention should be paid to video file sizes to guarantee that the greatest number of users can stream them.

 Videos typically contain multiple items: